allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 On the other hand, when you seek to a snapshot, you reset the cursor of a subscription to a specific snapshot.
 A snapshot is a point-in-time copy of a subscription's backlog, and it includes all the unacknowledged messages in the subscription at the time the snapshot was created. **When using a snapshot you are not required to enable message retention at a topic level.** A snapshot in Google Cloud Pub/Sub can only include messages up to a maximum retention period of 7 days.

+### How does "seeking to a snapshot" work?

+Once a subscription snapshot is created, it retains:

+All messages that were unacknowledged in the source subscription at the time of the snapshot's creation.
+Any messages published to the topic thereafter.

+One use case is to test subscriber code on known data - creating an isolated subscription for a topic and seeking to a created snapshot to replay the saved messages.

+### How does "seeking to a timestamp" work?

+In PubSub, after enabling message retention, seeking to a timestamp in a subscription marks every message received by Pub/Sub before that time as acknowledged, and all messages received after that time as unacknowledged - to replay and reprocess previously acknowledged messages in that subscription.

+To seek to a timestamp, you must first configure the subscription to retain acknowledged messages.
+You only need to enable the retain of acknowledged messages if you intend to seek to a timestamp - seeking to a snapshot doesn't require it.

+### Can snapshots last forever?

+No, snapshots expire and are deleted in the following cases (whichever comes first):

+- The snapshot reaches a lifespan of seven days.
+- The oldest unacknowledged message in the snapshot exceeds the message retention duration of 7 days.

+For example, consider a subscription whose oldest "unacked" message is 3 days old.
+If a snapshot is created from this subscription, the snapshot -- which will always capture this 3-day-old backlog as long as the snapshot exists -- will expire in 4 days.

 * [ChatGPT][1]
 * [Cloud Pub/Sub][2]